 Considering Thickness and Cushioning

-- Medium (1/8″ – 1/4″): Moderate cushion and grip, versatile.
+- Medium (1/8″ – 1/4″): Offers moderate cushion and grip, making it a versatile choice for many rug types and rooms.

-- Thick (1/4″ – 1/2″): Maximum cushioning, soundproofing, insulation; typically for larger, less-mobile rugs.
+- Thick (1/4″ – 1/2″): Delivers maximum cushioning, soundproofing, and insulation; typically used for larger, less-mobile rugs in living rooms or bedrooms.

 Floor Rug Pad Comparison Table